v3rslu1s/Applied-Datascience/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 1 | 2 | 3 | __4__ | _5_ | 6 | 7 | 8 | __9__ | _10_ |

+This method would leave us with more data, and we did not use the same data twice.
+Since the data consists of movements the values almost always fluctuates.

 # 4.3 Occupied euler space
 # 4.4 Images (pictures) from data